alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 **(9).** We believe that [the ruler](https://alsalafiyyah.github.io/rulership/) is to be obeyed in matters that do not involve disobedience towards Allah and His Messenger ﷺ, whether he is righteous or sinful, and that one is obligated to be patient with the ruler, and rebellion against them is forbidden.

 Allah Ta'ala says: **“O you who believe!
-Obey Allah and obey the Messenger (Muhammad (peace and blessings be upon him)), and [`those who are in authority`](https://alsalafiyyah.github.io/obey-allah-messenger-and-those-who-are-in-authority/).”** (Quran, An-Nisa’[4]:59).
+Obey Allah and obey the Messenger (Muhammad (peace and blessings be upon him)), and [<mark>those who are in authority</mark>](https://alsalafiyyah.github.io/obey-allah-messenger-and-those-who-are-in-authority/).”** (Quran, An-Nisa’[4]:59).

 **(10).** We love the ahlul-bayt (the family of the Prophet ﷺ).
 Whoever hates them hates Islam.
 And the term Ahl al-Bayt includes his wives.
-So, whoever slanders the Prophet's wife ‘Aishah (may Allah be pleased with her) and other Mothers of Believers is a kafir (disbeliever) and an apostate.
+So, whoever slanders the Prophet's wife ‘Aishah (may Allah be pleased with her) and other Mothers of Believers (Prophet's wives) is a kafir (disbeliever) and an apostate.

 Imam Ibn al-Qayyim (may Allah have mercy on him) said: **“The (Muslim) Ummah is agreed that whoever slanders the Mother of Believers ‘Aishah (may Allah be pleased with her) is a kafir (disbeliever).”** [^6]